A Complete Guide to Web Analytics Reports (+ Free Template)

 4. PPC Campaigns Report

 The last report to always have handy is the PPC campaigns report.
-Use our reporting platform to get the best and the most detailed performance reports that are also visually appealing.
-Paid search and paid traffic will be readily displayed on one page, even though the data source is not one.
+Paid search and paid traffic will be readily displayed on one page, although they come from more data sources.
 Connect Google Ads, Microsoft Ads (aka Bing Ads), Facebook Ads, Linkedin Ads, or any other preferred source, and track key PPC KPIs:

 - Conversion rate,